JGiubardo/SalienCheat/README.md

         b.Extract zip to C:\php

-        c.Extract the contents of this program to the same file
+        c.Extract the contents of this program to the same folder
 2. Install and enable `curl` extension in PHP

         a.Open php.ini-production in a text editor